kobotoolbox/docs/source/software_architecture.md

 KoBoToolbox consists of the following components, all of which are open source (see links for source code):

-   * [kpi](https://github.com/kobotoolbox/kpi) - _for creating survey forms and reusing assets through a question library_
+   * [kpi](https://github.com/kobotoolbox/kpi) - for creating survey forms and reusing assets through a question library.
-   * [kobocat](https://github.com/kobotoolbox/kobocat) and [kobocat-templates](https://github.com/kobotoolbox/kobocat-template) - _for deploying surveys, collecting, and analyzing data_
+   * [kobocat](https://github.com/kobotoolbox/kobocat) and [kobocat-templates](https://github.com/kobotoolbox/kobocat-template) - for deploying surveys, collecting, and analyzing data.
-   * [enketo-express](https://github.com/kobotoolbox/enketo-express/) - _HTML5 Web app for collecting data, previewing forms, editing data submissions_
+   * [enketo-express](https://github.com/kobotoolbox/enketo-express/) - HTML5 Web app for collecting data, previewing forms, editing data submissions.
-   * [kobocollect](https://play.google.com/store/apps/details?id=org.koboc.collect.android) - _Android app for collecting data_
+   * [kobocollect](https://play.google.com/store/apps/details?id=org.koboc.collect.android) - Android app for collecting data.

 KoBoToolbox is based on elements from several other open source tools, most importantly pyxform, formhub/onadata, and the OpenDataKit.
 As a result, all forms and collected data are compatible with these tools.

-High-level server-side overview
+**High-level server-side overview**

 ![image](/images/software_architecture/overview.png)